abdusco/qme/README.md

 A simple queueing system for long-running commands.
 It allows you to queue up shell commands from anywhere, and run them in order.

-This is useful for enqueueing long-running commands sharing a limited resource, like a video encoding (which pegs CPU at 100%), rsync'ing files (which take up all upload bandwidth), or running a build script (which takes up all CPU).
+This is useful for enqueueing long-running commands sharing a limited resource, like a video encoding (which maxes out CPU), rsync'ing files (which take up all upload bandwidth), or running a build script (which takes up all CPU).

-When the program you're running has no built-in queueing functionality, and you have no pre-determined list of jobs, such that running a shell script isn't an option, this is a simple way to get it done.
+If the program you're running has no built-in queueing functionality, and you have no pre-determined list of jobs, such that running a shell script isn't an option, this is a simple way to get it done.

 ## Usage